If you have ever wondered what goes into making the most common writing instrument in the world, the ballpoint pen, you are not alone.

 The Metal Components

-The metal components of a ballpoint pen generally consist of the ball, the pen tip that holds the ball, the spring and sometimes the body of the pen.
+The metal components of a ballpoint generally consist of the ball, the tip that holds the ball, the spring and sometimes the body.

 The balls of the pen are tungsten carbide balls that are purchased already made by the manufacturer.